-Based on our corporate accomplishments during 2014 and that of our named executive officers during the year, our Compensation Committee determined to award each of the named executive officers an amount equal to 75% of each of officer's target bonus.
-Such amounts are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above for 2014.
+Based on our corporate accomplishments during 2015 and that of our named executive officers during the year, our Compensation Committee concluded that we had achieved an aggregate of 85% of the corporate objectives and approved the payment of that percentage of each officer's target bonus.
+Such amounts are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above for 2015.